Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Related Work

-To reduce annotation costs, weakly supervised IML methods have been developed to segment manipulated regions using only image-level labels.
-For example, Zhai et al.~\cite{zhai2023towards} introduced a self-consistency learning approach with image-level labels and multi-source consistency for improved IML.
-Zhou et al.~\cite{ZHOU2024123501} proposed a self-optimization framework that iteratively refines pseudolabels to enhance boundary accuracy.
-Li et al.~\cite{10889843} designed a cross-contrastive learning network that utilizes image-level labels and multi-stream feature fusion for IML.
-Bai~\cite{bai2025weakly} proposed a WSCCL 0that uses point correspondences to detect and localize manipulated regions.
-Notably, these are the only published studies on weakly supervised IML to date.
+\textbf{Weakly supervised image manipulation localization: } To reduce annotation costs, weakly supervised IML methods have been developed to segment manipulated regions using only image-level labels during training. \cite{zhai2023towards} applies self-consistency learning with multi-source cues to improve localization. \cite{ZHOU2024123501} iteratively refines pseudolabels to sharpen boundaries. \cite{10889843} introduces a cross-contrastive multi-stream fusion network that dispenses with pixel-level annotations. ~\cite{bai2025weakly} proposes WSCCL, which exploits multiple point correspondences for IML.

 Although fully supervised methods achieve high localization accuracy, they rely on large-scale high-quality pixel-level annotations, which are costly and time-consuming to obtain.
 Their scalability is further limited by the lack of such data in real-world scenarios.
-Weakly-supervised IML methods using image-level labels greatly reduce annotation costs but lack spatial cues, making precise localization difficult and often missing subtle manipulations.
+Weakly supervised IML methods using image-level labels greatly reduce annotation costs but lack spatial cues, making precise localization difficult and often missing subtle manipulations.
 To address these challenges, we propose a novel weakly supervised IML approach with scribble annotations.
 Scribbles provide crucial spatial information to the model, guiding it to learn the spatial distribution of manipulated regions while significantly improving annotation efficiency.
-Our method outperforms existing fully supervised methods in terms of average performance, both in-distribution and out-of-distribution.
+Our model outperforms existing fully supervised methods in terms of average performance, both in-distribution and out-of-distribution.